tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_quick_reference_guide.md

 Through this distillation, quick reference guides provide a unique advantage for users to understand the material.
 Providing a high-level overview of a system helps users get a sense of the whole before drilling into the details.

 {: .tip}
-For a deep dive into the importance of distilling information for users, see [Reduction, layering, and distillation as a strategy for simplicity](https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html).
+For a deep dive into the importance of distilling information for users, see [Reduction, layering, and distillation as a strategy for simplicity](https://idratherbewriting.com/simplifying-complexity/reduction-layering-distillation.html) in my series on Simplifying Complexity.
 Reading overviews, summaries, and other high-level information to see the whole at a glance can help users understand a complex system in significant ways.
 Too often, users get thrown into the technical details without more grounding and orientation about the whole.

 Distilling large amounts of information into concisely worded titles, summaries, headings, mini-TOCs, and topic sentences can facilitate information consumption and comprehension.
 Quick reference guides take the principle of distillation to another level by compressing the whole system into a bite-sized information deliverable.

 Quick reference guides are like the [poetry of technical writing](https://idratherbewriting.com/2008/07/06/quick-reference-guides-the-poetry-of-technical-writing/).
 The goal is not just to be brief or concise.
 With poetry, the poet attempts to evoke a mood or paint a moment, and in that brief moment, capture the essence of the whole.
 Writing a quick reference guide involves much the same effort.
 It's not that you merely cut words to make the documentation shorter, or restrict the output to a few topics, but that you try to compress the documentation as a whole and express its minimalist equivalent.

 I'll grant that the task is probably impossible for technical material.
 Still, the attempt is worthwhile and the philosophy remains the same.
 Quick reference guides teach each us how to use the system in 5 minutes rather than 5 hours.
 It's a philosophy of simplification and linguistic efficiency.